keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 Section\ \ref{research-objective} examines the requirements of an interconnect simulator for dynamic and application-aware interconnects.
 Section\ \ref{related-work} reviews related work.
 Section\ \ref{proposal}
-describes the design and implementation of our presented simulator and profiler.
+describes the design and implementation of PFAnalyzer.
 Section\ \ref{evaluation} presents the simulation results for NAS CG benchmark and MILC obtained with our proposed simulator.
 Furthermore, results of a verification experiment on a physical cluster is shown.
+Section\
-Section\ \ref{conclusion} concludes this paper and outlines our future work.
+\ref{conclusion} concludes this paper and outlines our future work.